 updated 10 Nov 2023

 The COVID Moonshot is a non-profit, open-science consortium of scientists from around the world dedicated to the discovery of safe, globally affordable, straight-to-generic, and easily-manufactured antiviral drugs against COVID-19 and future viral pandemics.

 The project started as a spontaneous virtual collaboration in March 2020 when a group of scientists, academics, pharmaceutical research teams, and students began a worldwide, twitter-fuelled race against the clock to identify new molecules that could block SARS-CoV-2 infection.

-Thanks to this unprecedented collaboration of more than 150 scientists, rapid progress was made to identify key compounds showing excellent antiviral activity against the main protease of SARS-CoV-2.
-These promising molecules are now in pre-clinical evaluation, with the consortium working to advance a compound to first in human studies in 2023.
+Thanks to this unprecedented open collaboration of more than 150 scientists, rapid progress was made to identify key compounds showing excellent antiviral activity against the main protease (Mpro) of SARS-CoV-2.
+These promising molecules are now in pre-clinical evaluation, with the consortium working to advance a compound to first in human studies in 2024.

-DNDi is coordinating this COVID-19 Therapeutics Accelerator-funded project as it progresses first-in-class compounds towards the clinic.
+DNDi is coordinating a COVID-19 Therapeutics Accelerator-funded project as it progresses a first-in-class compound towards the clinic.

 Open science and intellectual property

-This approach is already showing results: according to a January 2022 preprint about a COVID-19 antiviral drug, key interactions observed by Moonshot compounds enabled identification of a promising drug developed by Japanese pharmaceutical company Shionogi that is now in late-stage clinical trials.
+This approach is already showing results: according to a March 30, 2022 publication about a COVID-19 antiviral drug, key interactions observed by Moonshot compounds enabled identification of a promising drug developed by Japanese pharmaceutical company Shionogi that is now in being reviewed for regulatory approval.

-Moonshot will not patent the molecules it finds, which are available for all to use and improve.
+Moonshot did not patent any molecules it found.
+They will be available for everyone to use and improve.
 Patents for manufacturing processes or formulation may be possible, depending on partners’ contribution, but always subject to ensuring the drug will be globally affordable and easily accessible to everyone who needs it, particularly in resource-limited settings.

 How to get involved